jbuncle/php-vadersentiment/README.md

 ```
 ## Output of example code
 ```
-['neg'=> 0.0, 'neu'=> 0.254, 'pos'=> 0.746, 'compound'=> 0.8316]
+Array
+(
+    [neg] => 0
+    [neu] => 0.337
+    [pos] => 0.663
+    [compound] => 0.7096
+)
 ```

 ## Copyright and license

-The original source code is copyright � 2013 C.J.
+The original source code is copyright © 2013 C.J.
 Hutto

-Where applicable, the ported source code is copyright � 2016 Andrew Busby.
+Where applicable, the ported source code is copyright © 2016 Andrew Busby.
 All rights reserved.
 The ported code is made available under the MIT license.
 A copy of the license can be found in the LICENSE.txt file.

 ## Acknowledgments